jpanther/dectorio/FAQ.md

 ## The Mod Portal discussion page is disabled!

 Yes, yes it is.
 I tried to keep track of comments people left on the mod portal but it easily got out of hand.
 There are limited moderation tools available and the discussion generally wasn't helpful for tracking down problems.
 My preference has always been to use [GitHub Issues](https://github.com/jpanther/Dectorio/issues) to keep track of any bugs or feature requests and so that is now the default way to get in touch.
+You can also occasionally find me on the official [Factorio Discord](https://discord.gg/G4fpTay) or [Twitter](https://twitter.com/jpanther).
 Any old discussion topics on the Mod Portal have been archived.